globalavocado/testcrowd/README.md

 * users can determine whether they are logged in from the greeting message at the top, which contains their email address
 * every project has its own page containing name, description, list of reviews with reviewer name and ratings
 * project names must be at least three characters long, ratings must be between 1 and 5, reviews are optional
+* two different user groups: all users can leave ratings/reviews, admin users can also create projects

 *users who are logged in are able to:*